KUGR

-KUGR is an AM radio station located in Green River, Wyoming operating on 1490 kHz AM.
+KUGR is a radio station located in Green River, Wyoming operating on 1490 AM.
 It carries a soft adult contemporary and talk format.
 The station is owned by Wagonwheel Communications Corporation.
 KUGR won the Wyoming Association of Broadcasters board "Station of the Year" award in 2006.

 History

 KUGR station signed on in 1976.
 The station's license was applied for by William Simms, who originally wanted to put a station on the air in Green River in the 1960s.
 The station was purchased from William by manager Al Harris in 1978.
 The station added a translator on 104.9 FM in 2008.

 The station part of "The Radio Network", which includes FM sister stations KFRZ 92.1 FM, KYCS 95.1 FM and KZWB 97.9 FM which came on air in 2005.
 The station added a new sister in 2013 in Daniel, Wyoming, known as KFZE.
 The station carries Wyoming Cowboys football and basketball games throughout the season.

 In some years, the station plays music synchronized during the Independence Day fireworks show in Green River.

 In the past, the station assisted with fundraising efforts for Cowboys Against Cancer, an all-volunteer charity helping rural cancer patients.